asdfhamiltonian/asdfhamiltonian.github.io/projects.md

 #### May 2015 - Present

-Python object that can give the current right ascension, declination, azimuth, and elevation of the planets for any location on earth.
+Python object that gives the current right ascension, declination, azimuth, and elevation of the planets for any location on earth.
 Can also approximately calculate these parameters for Pluto.
 Uses algorithms/equations from ["How to Compute Planetary Positions"](http://www.stjarnhimlen.se/comp/ppcomp.html#20) by Paul Schlyter.

 [Github link](https://github.com/asdfhamiltonian/planets/blob/master/planets.py)